AlexandruPanta/Movie-Directory/README.md

 # Movie Directory

-This project is a movie directory application built with React.
+This project is a movie directory application built with Flask.
 It allows users to enter data about movies, display the movies data, and filter through existing movies.

+## Features

+### User Authentication
+Users can register for an account, log in, and recover their password if forgotten.

+### Movie Data Entry
+Users can enter data about movies using the `Movieform` component.

+### Movie Display
+The `Movieslist` component displays the movies data.

+### Movie Search
+The `Search` component allows users to filter through existing movies.

+### Email Notifications
+The application sends email notifications to users when they recover their password.

+### Movie API
+The application uses a movie API to fetch and display movie data.

 ## Components